Abdelnaem2002/Ecommerce-Analysis/README.md

   Here, I use Looker Studio  to make analysis and visualization as it is a Google product and it is an available option direct to Google Bigqury.

-  You will find the dashboard on Looker Studio  [here](https://lookerstudio.google.com/reporting/529070a8-fe55-4d01-a7ec-f6aac4b1c39d)

 ## Software and Programs
 - Google Bigquery as our data warehouse